Information

 Pre 2007

-There is evidence that there was a Peninsula Soccer Referees Association in 1979.
+There is evidence that there was a Peninsula Soccer Referees group in 1979.
 A plaque commemorating a visit from Ken Aston exists.
 Ken Aston was a noted English FIFA Referee.
 He developed the red and yellow card system.
 He was instrumental in developing the AYSO refereeing program.
 There is a website-> detailing his accomplishments.

 Redwood Youth Soccer League

 In 2007, the Redwood Youth Soccer League replaced a team registration software that was based on Lotus Notes 3.
 The Lotus Notes system was used for the Redwood, Abronzino, Delgado and Alvarez competitive youth soccer leagues.
 The new software from the RidgeStar company included a referee assigning capability.
+This was the start of the redwoodsoccer.org website.

 Starting around 2009, referee assigning was incorporated into the Redwoodsoccer.org website.
 However, USClub affiliated teams also wanted to use the referee assigning services.
 Referees and assignors worked for both Redwood CYSA teams and USClub affiliated teams.
-As the Redwood League is affiliated with CYSA, it was deemed inappropriate for the redwoodsoccer.org website to be used to in conjunction with USClub teams.
+As the Redwood League is affiliated with CYSA, it was deemed inappropriate for the redwoodsoccer.org website to be used in conjunction with USClub teams.

 The referee assigning functionality was moved to a separate website, www.pensra.org.
 The referee assigning website grew to be used by AYSO, tournaments, middle school leagues, NorCal Clubs, San Francisco based youth recreational leagues and Police Activities Leagues.
 With this growth, the Peninsula Soccer Referee Association became an independent entity.